|Platform Win, PS3, 360||Publisher Electronic Arts||Developer EA Digital Illusions CE||Release Date 2011-10-25|

 Launching the mission Uprising crashes PS3

-1 reply latest reply about 1 year ago by Shaun McIlroy
+1 reply latest reply over 1 year ago by Shaun McIlroy

 Post your Battlelog ID here!

-25 replies latest reply over 1 year ago by PrinceLUDA21
+25 replies latest reply almost 2 years ago by PrinceLUDA21

 How do you Battlefield?
 Share your strategies!

-19 replies latest reply over 1 year ago by swelsh20
+19 replies latest reply almost 2 years ago by swelsh20

 The Future of Battlefield

-20 replies latest reply over 1 year ago by shadowfacex
+20 replies latest reply almost 2 years ago by shadowfacex

 Shameless BF3 youtube channel promotion.

-0 replies over 1 year ago by BigDaddy0790
+0 replies almost 2 years ago by BigDaddy0790